tfeb/tfeb-lisp-hax/README.md

   (b b))
 ```

-`with-collectors` doesn't actually care about whether it's within a suitable form: it just does its thing regardless.
+`collecting-values` doesn't actually care about whether it's within a suitable form: it just does its thing regardless.

 ### Explicit collectors
 `collecting` and friends were inspired by facilities in Interlisp-D[^5], and specifically by `TCONC`, `DOCOLLECT` and `ENDCOLLECT`.
 These collected things by maintaining an explicit cons where the car was the list being collected and the cdr was the last cons of that list.
 The nice thing about this is that these conses can be passed around as variables.
 So, at long last, here are equivalents of those functions in CL.